stefan-hoeck/idris2-digest/README.md

   should look for installed packages (see also the description of `Core.Options.Dirs.package_search_paths`).
-* `IDRIS2_PATH`: Colon-separated list of absolute paths where Idris will look for, for instance, for `.so` files as well as installed build artifacts for loading modules (see also the description of `Core.Options.Dirs.extra_fields`).
+* `IDRIS2_PATH`: Colon-separated list of absolute paths where Idris will look for installed build artifacts for loading modules as well as some other utilities such as `.so` files for linking (see also the description of `Core.Options.Dirs.extra_dirs`).
 * `IDRIS2_DATA`: Colon-separated list of absolute paths where Idris will look for additional support files written in the target language (see also the description of `Core.Options.Dirs.data_dirs`).